Anuj1p/Greedygames/README.md

 ## Deployment Link - https://greedygames.vercel.app/

 In this project I have made different files of all components.
-The trickiest part in this the fixed form i.e form will be fixed while scrolling in desktop, I solved this by using `position: fixed` property and used validations in the form for better experience of the user.
+The trickiest part in this the fixed form i.e form will be fixed while scrolling the website, I solved this by using `position: fixed` property and used validations in the form for better experience of the user.
+I have used a `constant.js` file for static data like images link, content etc.

+#### Lighthouse Test Score - `Performance - 99, Accessibility - 95`

 ### Desktop View
 ![Profile Page](https://github.com/Anuj1p/Greedygames/blob/main/images/Screenshot%20from%202022-10-10%2001-20-45.png)